by Cynthia M. Johnson, MA

 The esophagus is a tube that carries food from the mouth to the stomach.
 Barrett esophagus is a condition that results in a change in the cells in the lower part of this tube.

 The exact cause is not known.
 In some people, it may be caused by a backup of stomach acid into the tube.
 This is also known gastroesophageal reflux disease (GERD).

 This problem is more common in men, people who are White, and people aged 50 and older.
 Other things that may raise the risk are:

 Barrett esophagus does not cause symptoms.
 People with it often have symptoms of stomach acid reflux, such as:

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-In order to diagnose Barrett's esophagus, your doctor may recommend an upper GI endoscopy with a biopsy.
+The doctor may want to test for Barrett esophagus if you have a history of heartburn or GERD.

 National Institute of Diabetes and Digestive and Kidney Diseases